Pave the Way Conference

 Seattle, WA 98195

 Parking passes may be purchased at gatehouses surrounding campus (see parking info link above).
-Parking areas close to the HUB include the Padelford Garage ($15/day) and self-serve E1 parking lot ($5/day).
+The largest and most accessible parking facility is the Central Plaza Garage ($17/day).
+Parking is also available in the self-serve E1 parking lot ($6.75/day).

 Be sure to read the signs!
 Parking is enforced on all days at all times, so please make sure you park legally.